highpingblorg/cs-apache2-bouncer/README.md

 Should the Crowdsec API be unavailable, you can control the behaviour of mod_crowdsec with the CrowdsecFallback directive.
 By default, failure to determine the status of an IP address will cause mod_crowdsec to return 500 Internal Server Error.
-To override this and have mmod_crodsec block all requests, set to 'block'.
+To override this and have mod_crowdsec block all requests, set to 'block'.
 If you wish to fail open, set this to 'allow'.

 The timeouts for connection to and communication with the crowdsec API are controlled by